ryanatkn/gro/.changeset/silly-crabs-live.md

 '@ryanatkn/gro': patch
 ---

-fix `gro test` to exit gracefully if there are no test files
+fix `gro test` to exit gracefully if there are no test files, opt out with arg `--fail_without_tests`